mannyjv/PixelateGame/README.md

 # Pixelate

 Time to create your 8-bit art masterpiece!
-Try it here! https://pixelate-game.herokuapp.com/
+Let your inner artist come out, try it [here](https://mannyjv.github.io/PixelateGame/).

 Gameplay: Add some rows, select a color, click individual cells or click and drag to paint!
 Clear grid to start over with a blank canvas.
 #